 If your life insurance claim has been denied, we at McDermott Law are here to help.
 To arrange a free Review of Denied Claims, complete our contact form or call 303-964-1800.
 From our Denver, Colorado, office, we serve clients throughout the Rocky Mountain region.

 If the life insurance coverage for your deceased loved one was obtained through an employer, there may have been an opportunity to supplement the basic life insurance with supplemental coverage.
-Supplemental coverage can be purchased at two, three or more multiples of the basic coverage.
+Supplemental coverage can be purchased at two, three, or more multiples of the basic coverage.
 If you have not done so, check with the employer and the insurer to determine if supplemental coverage was purchased.
+If your life insurance claim is denied, it’s important to know what to do next, such as reviewing the denial, gathering supporting evidence, and potentially filing an appeal to challenge the decision.

 Your group life insurance policy may contain a provision commonly referred to as a “life waiver of premium” (“LWOP”) or “extension of death benefit” (“EODB”).
 If so, such a provision provides the insured with the right to continue life insurance coverage under the group policy if her or she is “disabled.”
 The coverage will continue so long as this person continues to meet the definition of disability (as found in the life policy and not necessarily the definition found in an accompanying long-term disability policy) and even if the employee is no longer employed with that employer.
 In order to be “disabled” under most life insurance policies’ waiver of premium provision, one typically must prove the inability to perform the material and substantial duties of “any occupation.”
 Even if an LWOP or EODB does not exist in your policy, you may be able to convert or port your policy to an individual policy due to your disability with the payment of a premium such that you can continue coverage.